therealtimex/vad/docs/developer-guide/hacking.md

 ## Manual testing

 There is a test site to run the VAD with different parameters for manual testing purposes.
-It is in fact deployed at [test.vad.ricky0123.com](https://test.vad.ricky0123.com).
+It is deployed at [therealtimex.github.io/vad/test-site](https://therealtimex.github.io/vad/test-site/).
 You can run it locally by running `npm run dev`.
-When you open a PR, Vercel should deploy a preview version of the test site so that reviewers can test your changes.

 ## Quick notes about playing with the VAD model interactively in the browser console

-Go to [test.vad.ricky0123.com](https://test.vad.ricky0123.com) and open the browser console.
+Go to the [test site](https://therealtimex.github.io/vad/test-site/) and open the browser console.
 Then run the following line by line:

 ```js linenums="1"
 script = this.document.createElement("script")